leggetter/talks/componentised-web/slides.md

 Note:

-As previously discussed, a component-based architecture makes it easy for one component to be composed of a number of other components.
-This allows the component to stay focused and benefit from reusing functionality already build and exposed in other components.
+- easy for one component to be composed of a number of other components
+- component to stay focused
+- reusing functionality already in other components

-More complex functionality can be built in this way; from richer application features to full applications.
-It's one of the main benefits of this approach.
+- More complex functionality can be built in this way

-Whether absolutely everything should be a component is really up to you.
-There's no reason why your application can't be a my-app component which is then composed of my-awesome-feature and my-fabulous-features.
-And those components are then in turn composed of other components.
-If you see benefits from this approach then by all means stick with it.
-However, be careful not to over complicate things in the same way that you shouldn't focus too hard on making a component reusable.
-Focus on delivering application functionality.
+- Is `my-app` a component?

 --